Housing Professional Certification Program

 If you have less than seven years of experience, you will need to complete the certification program.
 The Program will consist of 5 courses and a final exam designed specifically for First Nations Housing Professionals.
+To register for upcoming courses, click here.

 The five courses are: